kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/Hacking/system-subversion.md

 ## Install Blocker
 ---
-To deter countermeasures, you can activate a process that will pre-emptively block a specific app, command, or action on that system.
+To deter countermeasures, you can activate a process that will preemptively block a specific app, command, or action on that system.
 For example, you could install a blocker to prevent a shutdown from being initiated, stop an app from launching, or prevent a device function from being activated.
 Creating a blocker requires a complex action and a [Hacking Test](Hacking.md#hacking-test); the particular action it blocks must be specified.
 If successful, any attempt to conduct that action automatically fails.
 To undo a blocker, it must first be located (requiring a [Research Test](../Research.md)) and then deleted (a complex action).
 System reboots will also remove all blockers.

 :::info
 Blockers are not omnipotent; GMs should use their best judgement when defining their limitations.